Wonder Girls: 2008: Breakthrough

 In February 2008, the Wonder Girls joined their producer Park Jin-young for his month-long concert tour through Korea and the United States as special guests, where they filmed the music video for "Wishing on a Star" while in New York.
 "So Hot" was released on May 22, 2008.
 The song topped online charts soon after.
 In mid-2008, they performed on MBC's Show!
 Music Core, performing "So Hot" and "This Time".
 Due to a vocal cord injury, Yubin temporarily lip-synced her parts under doctor's orders.

-After a very short break, the Wonder Girls made a comeback in early fall 2008.
-The music video for "Nobody" was revealed, and the single was released simultaneously.
+On September 22, 2008, the group released the single "Nobody".
 They performed the following weekend on Show!
 Music Core, Music Bank and Inkigayo.
 The song went to No. 1 on KBS' Music Bank, staying there for four consecutive weeks, and also won Cyworld's "Song of the Month" award in September and October 2008.
 Like "Tell Me", "Nobody" also sparked a dance craze.